Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Browser and Cross-Platform Notes

-If you prefer browser-native, WebGPU is your path: ONNX Runtime Web, WebLLM (MLC), and custom Wasm backends can work wonders for 0.2–1B models in modern browsers.
-Always check for navigator.gpu and offer wasm fallback.
+If you prefer browser-native, WebGPU is your path: ONNX Runtime Web, WebLLM (MLC), and custom Wasm backends can work wonders for 0.2-1B models in modern browsers.
+Always check for navigator.gpu and offer a Wasm fallback.

 Security and Privacy